Actipro/WinForms-Controls/Documentation/topics/syntaxeditor/language-designer-tool/ll-parser-debugger.md

 Opening the LL Parser Debugger pane shows a new contextual tab group on the ribbon.

+@if (winrt winforms) {

 ## Important Platform Assembly Notes

 Before digging into the debugger UI, there are some important things to know about its ability to load various assemblies.
-Since the Language Designer is written in WPF and has its own set of WPF SyntaxEditor assemblies, it is unable to load Windows Forms assemblies for debugging in the LL Parser Debugger.
+Since the Language Designer is written in WPF and has its own set of WPF SyntaxEditor assemblies, it is unable to load @@PlatformTitle assemblies for debugging in the LL Parser Debugger.

-When you wish to debug a Windows Forms-based language parser written using the [LL(*) Parser Framework](../ll-parser-framework/index.md), you must clone the classes to a .NET class library that uses the related WPF SyntaxEditor .dll files as references, and compile a .dll of them.
-Then load that assembly instead of the Windows Forms-based one.
+When you wish to debug a @@PlatformTitle-based language parser written using the [LL(*) Parser Framework](../ll-parser-framework/index.md), you must clone the classes to a .NET class library that uses the related WPF SyntaxEditor .dll files as references, and compile a .dll of them.
+Then load that assembly instead of the @@PlatformTitle-based one.

-This allows you to debug the grammar since you are no longer trying to load Windows Forms assemblies into the WPF-based application.
-The Windows Forms version's LL(*) Parser Framework is object model compatible with the WPF version of SyntaxEditor, thus making this possible.
+This allows you to debug the grammar since you are no longer trying to load @@PlatformTitle assemblies into the WPF-based application.
+The @@PlatformTitle version's LL(*) Parser Framework is object model compatible with the WPF version of SyntaxEditor, thus making this possible.

 Follow these steps to create a WPF class library containing your parser that can be debugged: